-B. once begun will swiftly occur
+2. once begun will swiftly occur

 3. soon to begin

 4. will certainly happen

 Usage of this term in Rev. 22:7, 12, 20 shows that John expected these events to occur quickly during his lifetime (see full note at Rev. 10:6; 22:3).
 Since there is a 2000 year gap between the writing of this book and our day, many say that John was wrong.
-However, the use of an immediate time frame seems to be typical of the prophetic literature from the Old Testament which asserted that current events foreshadowed end-time events.
-John used first century Rome to depict the eschaton (last days) as Isaiah and Ezekiel used a restored (post-exilic) Judah, and as Daniel had used Antiochus Epiphanes IV.
-The coming of the new age of righteousness is a hope and encouragement for every generation of believers.
-See full note at Rev. 22:6.
+However, the use of an immediate time frame seems to be typical of the prophetic literature from the Old Testament which used imagery of current events to foreshadow end-time events.

+No one can explain why the return of Jesus has taken so long when it was expected so soon (Matt.
+10:23; 16:28; 23:36; 24:34).
+There is a tension in the NT between the any-moment return of Jesus and a delayed parousia (see Special Topic: A Delayed Second Coming).
 Also see D. Brent Sandy, Plowshares and Pruning Hooks, pp. 101-102, for the term as a prophetic symbol of severity and unexpectedness, pp. 173-175

 Copyright © 2014 Bible Lessons International